top of page

 7) Choosing a seam type best suited for Bare Cloth: All seams of a piece should be finished when working with Bare Cloth fabric (unless being used for a personal aesthetic, then I trust ya to run with it!).
 For the longevity of a piece, serging or zig-zagging the seam allowance is best and easiest, plus then you can use a regular seam or whatever seam you are used to.
 Then, press the seam allowance and call it good!
 When finishing the edges of a piece be mindful not to stretch the fabric as that will alter the final look and potentially change the fit of the piece.
 Wanna try something new?
 I personally prefer a flat-felled or French seam with this fabric.

-8) Pressing, ironing, and steaming: I recommend pressing every seam for your garment or piece.
+8) Pressing, ironing, and steaming: I recommend pressing every seam of your garment or piece.
 If possible, right after each seam is sewn.
 With the weight of this fabric, feel free to add pressure and multiple ironings to get the flatness you like in the finished piece.

 NOTE: Putting a direct iron on any wool will change the textile texture and appearance to have a permanent sheen.
 Because of this, put a linen or cotton cloth between the iron and the wool you are ironing.
-I recommend only ironing the inside of the garment or piece so that you cannot see a seam allowance iron line on the outside of the fabric (this is also pretty general for all clothing construction).
+I recommend only ironing the inside of the garment or piece so that you cannot see a seam allowance iron line on the outside of the garment (this is also pretty general for all clothing construction).
 If you do need to iron the exterior side of a seam, please do so sparingly and lightly so that any internal seam allowance doesn't create a crease/iron line on the outside.

 9) For any skirts, or large pattern pieces cut on bias: LET THE BIAS HANG OUT.
 Let's just say that again, both for fun and for the dramarama...
 LET THE BIAS HANG OUT!!